johnelse/defecttools/README.md

 ## TODO

-- integration of DDD with MongoDB to increase the speed.
+- integration of DDD with MongoDB to increase the speed & remove dependency on SQLite.
 - Add historical data to MD to allow graphical representation
+- Refactor the code since all 3 share almost similar functions
+- Build in backup mechanisme for MongoDB
+- Reitegrate the Excel file output option